Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 1. For a call to `psa_key_derivation_output_key()`, if the driver's capabilities indicate that its `"import_key"` entry point does not support the derived key, stop and return `PSA_ERROR_NOT_SUPPORTED`.
 1. For a call to `psa_key_derivation_verify_key()`, if the driver has a `"key_derivation_verify_key"` entry point, call it and stop.
 1. For a call to `psa_key_derivation_verify_key()` or `psa_key_derivation_verify_bytes()`, if the driver has a `"key_derivation_verify_bytes"` entry point, call the driver's `"export_key"` entry point on the key object that contains the expected value, call the `"key_derivation_verify_bytes"` entry point on the exported material, and stop.
 1. Call the `"key_derivation_output_bytes"` entry point.
-The core may call this entry point multiple times to implement a single call from the application when deriving a non-raw key or if the output size exceeds some implementation limit.
+The core may call this entry point multiple times to implement a single call from the application when deriving a cooked (non-raw) key as described below, or if the output size exceeds some implementation limit.

 If the key derivation operation is not handled by an opaque driver as described above, the core calls the `"key_derivation_output_bytes"` from the applicable transparent driver (or multiple drivers in succession if fallback applies).
 In some cases, the driver then calls additional entry points in the same or another driver: